frangdelsolar/todo_cli/pkg/currency/README.md

 -   Downloading currency exchange rates from an external API.
 -   Representing exchange rates for different sources (Official, Blue).
 -   Converting currency amounts based on exchange rates and dates.
+It uses an average between buy and sell of Blue rate.

 ## Installation